1hp-discord/1hp_terraria_server/Readme.md

 sudo apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-Add port 7777 to your firewall
+Add port 7777 and 7878 to your firewall
 - If on windows
 1. Go to windows firewall
 2. Add New firewall rule